mspielberg/factorio-railloader/README.md

 will always load or unload as many items as possible while a cargo wagon is stopped.

-## Boosting Throughput
+## Boosting Throughput with Interface Chests

 Rail loaders and unloaders can fit 4 inserters or loaders on each side, for an inherent 8 belts of throughput.
-If this is insufficient, you can add any kind of 1x1 chests to the corners of the loaders, and they will automatically push or pull items into these chests.
-You can then connect inserters or loaders to the chests for up to 12 belts of throughput, 6 per side.
+If this is insufficient, you can add up to 4 chests to the corners of the loaders, and they will automatically push or pull items into these chests.
+I recommend limiting these chests to just a few stacks to prevent them from getting too out of balance.

+With vanilla 1x1 chests, this system allows up to 12 belts of throughput, 6 per side.
+However, chests can be of any size.
+Interface chests can also be logistics chests, if you wish to directly connect your bulk rail loaders to your logistics network.

 ![Interface Chest Demo](https://github.com/mspielberg/factorio-railloader/raw/master/resources/interfacechests.jpg)